 Pimps/traffickers acquire victims through force, fraud and coercion.
 Children under the age of 18 can't consent to being exploited or prostituted.
 They are trafficking victims.
 There are no child prostitutes; they are being made to engage in the conduct that constitutes prostitution.
-All kids are vulnerable to trafficking, because children lack judgment.
+Children have insecurities, hopes, dreams, and/or fears that make them vulnerable to a trafficker's tactics.